thegr8uk/udemy-downloader/README.md

 ## Known bugs
 * Not handled when internet connection is not there
 * Tested for few courses, so for some courses it can behave weird (I don't know :grin:)
-* If anything you finds, please feel free to create an Issue in github
+* If you find anything, please feel free to create an Issue in Github

 ## Raise query
 Feel free to raise issues in github.
 If you want to get in touch ping me in [Telegram](https://t.me/thegr8uk)